-Treatment Guideline - Undertake all work in this zone as sensitively as possible, however, contemporary methods, materials and designs may be selectively incorporated.
+Treatment Guidelines - Undertake all work in this zone as sensitively as possible, however, contemporary methods, materials and designs may be selectively incorporated to accommodate new uses.

-LEVEL 5 - ADAPTIVE REUSE ZONE
+ADAPTIVE REUSE ZONE

-Areas not subject to the above three categories and whose modification would not represent loss of character, code violation or intrusion to an otherwise historically significant structure.
+Adaptive reuse zones are not subject to the above three categories, are void of any historic elements and whose modification would not represent loss of character, code violation or intrusion to an otherwise historically significant structure.